- Budget and Finance

 A: The evaluation of whether a student is making adequate progress towards degree is a judgment that only the program’s faculty can make.
 Rackham, of course, does set time limits for milestones but when a program recommends an extension of those limits with good reason, Rackham extends.

 Any information and frequently asked questions regarding the Continuous Enrollment Policy and Continuous Enrollment Funding Plan can be found above.
-The questions have been collected from LSA departments and if you have any further questions for LSA about Continuous enrollment, please submit them to Paula Trail via email.
+The questions have been collected from LSA departments and if you have any further questions for LSA about Continuous enrollment, please submit them to Paula Hathaway via email.